OpenNews/srccon/session_proposal_guide.md

 permalink: /sessions/proposal-guide/
 ---

 <p class="big-lead">There are a lot of ways to think about sessions at SRCCON.
-We&rsquo;ve put this guide together to help you turn your great idea into an equally great session proposal.</p>
+We&rsquo;ve put this guide together to help you turn your great idea into an equally great proposal.</p>

-## In This Guide
+# SRCCON Session Proposal Guide

 * [What Are SRCCON Sessions Like?](#about-sessions)
 * [About Our Proposal & Review Process](#our-process)
 * [Making Your Session Proposal Stand Out](#great-proposals)